imrul001/Malaria_Modeling/README.md

-# Script to generate Training and Test Case for Malaria Modeling
+# Script for generating Training and Test Cases for Malaria Modeling

 Usage:
 =====